Referential content

 Infrastructure grants

-Cancer Australia funding is for three years from 1 July 2024 to 30 June 2027.
-The grant provides the AGITG with up to $1,585,145 in infrastructure funding over the grant period.
+Cancer Australia funding is for three years, from 1 July 2024 to 30 June 2027.
+The grant provides GI Cancer Trials with up to $1,585,145 in infrastructure funding over the grant period.

 Research grants

-Funds provided by Cancer Australia, Cancer Council, the National Health & Medical Research Council (NHMRC) and the Medical Research Future Fund (MRFF) in support of trial coordination may be managed through third-party Administering Institutions including the University of Sydney NHMRC Clinical Trials Centre and the Walter and Eliza Hall Institute (WEHI), in addition to AGITG.
-Funds managed by third parties are transferred to the AGITG to support site payments and insurance costs relating to these studies and are reflected as such in these financial accounts.
+Funds provided by Cancer Australia, Cancer Council, the National Health and Medical Research Council (NHMRC) and the Medical Research Future Fund (MRFF) in support of trial coordination may be managed through third-party Administering Institutions (AI) including the University of Sydney NHMRC Clinical Trials Centre and the Walter and Eliza Hall Institute (WEHI), in addition to GI Cancer Trials.
+Funds managed by third parties are transferred to GI Cancer Trials to support site payments and insurance costs relating to these studies and are reflected as such in these financial accounts.

-Grants supporting trials conducted during the 2024 financial year are outlined below.
-AGITG grant income and expenditure during the 2024 year for these trials are included in the 2024 Income Statement.
+Grants supporting trials conducted during the 2025 financial year are outlined below.
+GI Cancer Trials grant income and expenditure during the 2025 year for these trials are included in the 2025 Income Statement.

 BIL-PPP